GitHawkApp/GitHawk/README.md

 ## What

 Freetime is a small iOS app that makes managing GitHub accounts and projects a little easier.
-It exists because GitHub's mobile interface is missing features and slow.
+It exists because GitHub's mobile interface is missing features and is slow.

 It is also test and proof that you can build fairly complicated apps with [IGListKit](https://github.com/Instagram/IGListKit) in Swift.